Balhau/evote/README.md

 purposes it would be nice to work with a language that don't get in the way.

+### Third parties

+To successfully run this project you must install in your running environment a set of packages needed as dependencies

+    * M2Crypto
+        * This is a OpenSSL wrapper that is used to run the cryptographic routines needed
+    * SQLAlchemy
+        * THis is a ORM for operation between the application and databases

 ###Notes

 For this project we use the **PyCharm IDE** (open edition) that is very recommended.
 It integrates very well with unit